 If you have more than one pet in your home, you’ll have to change your air filter every month.

 The price of the air filter is determined by its quality.
-Low-quality filters are often cheap but you’ll have to replace it more often.
+Low-quality filters are often cheap but you’ll have to replace them more often.

 Before buying an air filter, consider its Minimum Efficiency Reporting Value (MERV) rating.
 MRV ranges from 1 to 20.
 A higher rating means better quality.